 Some couples crave different partners because they see waning desire as inevitable in a long-term relationship.
 They believe that the fidelity that provides emotional safety can also lead to sexual boredom.
 You can have security or excitement, they think, but not both.
 I heard someone sum it up recently when they said ‘imagine opening the new edition of Playboy each month to find the same centrefold every time’.

 HER: That’s so not us.
-We’re five years in and still can’t keep our hands of each other (just ask our traumatized kids!).
+We’re five years in and still can’t keep our hands off each other (just ask our traumatized kids!).
 We got into the lifestyle because we wanted to enjoy sex without old-fashioned limits, but always together.
-Strange as it sounds, we’re almost like the husband and wife who take up bowling together: the activity simply provides a different way for us to enjoy each other’s company.
+Strange as it sounds, we’re almost like the husband and wife who take up bowling together.
+It’s an activity that provides a different way for us to enjoy each other’s company.
 We get to belong to a nerdy little subculture, meet other like-minded people, and have hours of interesting things to talk about.
 That’s closer to what swinging is for us.

 HIM: I agree.
 In all the most meaningful ways, we’ve become that couple you see at the mall, wearing matching nylon club jackets with their names embroidered on the front and badges sewn on their sleeves.
 It’s just that our hobby involves our genitals.
 So?